MTC History

 MTC seeks out creative partnerships to reach new artists and new audiences, joining with Laura Pels Productions to produce a new translation of lauded French writer Jean-Claude Carriere’s La Terrasse.

-MTC collaborates with the exciting new theatre company, The New Group to present the American Premiere of Ayub Khan-Din’s debut play, East is East.
+MTC collaborates with the exciting new theatre company, The New Group to present the American premiere of Ayub Khan-Din’s debut play, East is East.

 Peter J. Solomon becomes Chairman of the Board.